GlassesNoGlasses/Manga-Update-Chrome-Extension/README.md

 Users are free to select frequency of tracking manga, date and time to be notified if there is an update, and edit their manga archieve.//

+Steps to use:
+1. Clone Repository.
+3. Head over to chrome://extensions/
+4. Click on "developer mode" in the top-right corner
+5. Load the folder containing the extension files.
+6. Enjoy!

 All the best!